Dow Jones Stock Market Futures: Wall Street Begins November with New Hope and Energy

 November is just starting, and a few key reports could decide where the market goes next:

-Retail sales: Big for holiday season predictions.
+• Retail sales: Important for holiday season expectations.

 What It Means for Traders and Investors